Balqueez/MyweatherApp/README.md

-#This is a simple react app
+#This is a simple react app used to find whether in defferent cities by entering city name